MIT-Emerging-Talent/2024-group-07-cdsp/Retrospective/retrospective-01.md

 ## Stop Doing
 - Rushing with the research work
 - Avoid missleading questions
+- Don't jump into conclusions for your research questions based on your personal experiences

 ## Continue Doing
 - Research on the conflicted regions
 - Keep formulating relevant questions
+- Be open to considering additional influencing factors

 ## Start Doing
-- Reading relevant articles
+- Reading relevant articles and research papers
-- Getting accustomed to GitHub.
+- Getting accustomed to GitHub
+- Review similar projects on GitHub/Kaggle

 ## Lessons Learned

 ---
 - Collaborative thinking helps formulating questions
+- Let the data speak

 ## Strategy vs. Board